gdjohnson/TK19/concepts/perception.md

 Merleau-Ponty sees a paradox: In veiling reality, we _unveil_ reality.
 In obscuring, we also _provide_.
 This is what it means to be "condemned to meaning." [[Kenneth Liberman|Liberman]]: "There's always more than you can describe" (_cf._ "excess of signification").
 Merleau-Ponty: "This is not a paradox of man, but a paradox of being"—he is trying to get away from anthropocentrism, that this is merely a problem of perception and existence.

-# Schutz, Phenomenology of the Social World
+# Schütz, Phenomenology of the Social World

-George Walsh, introduction to Schutz's _The Phenomenology of the Social World_, describing the influence of Husserl:
+George Walsh, introduction to Schütz's _The Phenomenology of the Social World_, describing the influence of Husserl:

 > What is primordially given to consciousness is an unbroken stream of lived experiences (_Erlebnisse_)—heterogenous qualities without boundaries or contours which wax, wane, and pass gradually into one another.
 The contents of this stream of consciousness have no meaning in themselves.